linspector/linspector/README.md

 - [CherryPy](https://cherrypy.dev/) - CherryPy is a pythonic, object-oriented HTTP framework.
 Used by the HTTPServer plugin.
+- [fritzconnection](https://github.com/kbr/fritzconnection) - A Python-Tool to communicate with
+the AVM Fritz!Box.
+Uses the TR-064 protocol over UPnP.
+Used by the FritzboxPhoneStatus and FritzBoxUplink service.
 - [requests](https://requests.readthedocs.io/en/latest/) - Requests is an elegant and simple
 HTTP library for Python, built for human beings.
 Used by the Speedtest service.